Os1907/Zekr/README.md

 # Zekr

 ## Description
-Zekr is a web application designed to help users engage in spiritual practices and remembrance.
-The platform offers various features to enhance the experience of its users, allowing them to track and manage their spiritual activities efficiently.
+Zekr is a web application designed for Muslim users to help them to say Azkar.

 ## Features
 - **User-friendly Interface**: An intuitive and easy-to-navigate interface for all users.
-- **Spiritual Tracking**: Users can log and track their spiritual practices.
-- **Reminders**: Set reminders to encourage regular engagement in spiritual activities.
-- **Community**: Connect with like-minded individuals to share experiences and support each other.

 ## PWA Functionality
 Zekr is built as a Progressive Web Application (PWA), which means it can be installed on your device and used offline.
 Some benefits include: